slackhq/spark-gateway/docs/Configurations.md

 #### `middleware`
 List of middleware to apply to Gateway requests.
 Available middleware types:
-- `RegexBasicAuthAllowMiddleware` - Allow requests based on regex patterns
+- `RegexBasicAuthAllowMiddleware` - Checks the user from the Authorization header against the list of regex patterns specified in its configuration.
+The request is allowed only if the user matches at least one pattern; otherwise, it is denied.
-- `RegexBasicAuthDenyMiddleware` - Deny requests based on regex patterns
+- `RegexBasicAuthDenyMiddleware` - Checks the user from the Authorization header against the list of regex patterns specified in its configuration.
+If the user matches any of these patterns, the request is denied.
 - `HeaderAuthMiddleware` - Authenticate based on HTTP headers
 - `ServiceTokenAuthMiddleware` - Authenticate using service tokens